kyla-devops/devops-infra/terraform-config/modules/01vpc/Readme.txt

-VPC module is to be run with devops-user which is created through as part of 00user-creation terraform setup.
+VPC module is to be run with devops-user which is created as part of 00user-creation terraform setup.